danielabar/meblog/src/markdown/css-refactoring-with-an-ai-safety-net.md

   - "Rapid Prototyping with ChatGPT: OAS Pension Calculator Part 1"
 ---

 A while back I built a small breathing meditation app with just vanilla HTML, CSS, and JavaScript.
 It was mostly vibe-coded using GitHub Copilot's free tier in VS Code.
-The result was an app that worked, solving a real problem for me, but the code, particularly the CSS, was a hot mess.
+The result was an app that worked, solving a real problem for me, but the CSS was a hot mess.

-Then I attempted a visual design refresh — new typography, tighter spacing, a more polished feel, but ran into problems.
+Then I attempted a visual design refresh, but ran into problems.
 The CSS was so tangled that almost nothing could be safely changed.
 Edit one rule and something unrelated would break.
 I'd try to understand which styles were actually applying to an element and find three different files all claiming to style the same thing.
 And even Copilot was spinning in whack-a-mole loops.

 It became clear that the CSS had to be cleaned up to make it maintainable.
 By this point I'd moved on from Copilot to a paid Claude Code subscription, which gave me access to more capable models.
-Here's the technique I came up with to do that refactor safely with AI assistance — and why it's different from the E2E testing you might already be familiar with.
+Here's the technique I came up with to do that refactor safely with AI assistance.

-## What was wrong with the CSS
+## The problem and the plan

 Before touching anything, I had Claude Code perform an audit of the existing styles.
-The results were what you'd expect from vibe-coded CSS: duplicated rules spread across multiple files silently fighting each other for cascade priority, a 2011-era reset missing `box-sizing: border-box`, button styles copy-pasted into four different files, and hard-coded hex values scattered everywhere despite a `variables.css` already existing.
-It worked until it didn't.
+It found issues such as duplicated rules spread across multiple files, a 2011-era reset missing `box-sizing: border-box`, button styles copy-pasted into four different files, and hard-coded hex values scattered everywhere despite a `variables.css` already existing.

-## The goal: a true refactor

 Around this time I came across [csscaffold](https://github.com/robzolkos/csscaffold), a project that lays out a lightly opinionated CSS architecture built on cascade layers.
-It's framed as a Rails tool, but the CSS organization ideas apply to any project.
-Reading it made clear just how far my CSS was from where it could be, and gave me a concrete target to aim for.
-I wanted an architecture I could build on, not just a cleaned-up version of the existing mess.
+It's framed as a Rails tool, but the CSS organization ideas can apply to any project.
+This gave me a concrete target to aim for.

-The key idea from csscaffold is [cascade layers](https://developer.mozilla.org/en-US/docs/Web/CSS/Reference/At-rules/@layer):
+The key idea from csscaffold is [cascade layers](https://developer.mozilla.org/en-US/docs/Web/CSS/Reference/At-rules/@layer), for example:

 ```css
 @layer reset, base, components, utilities;